-Finally, Gardner et al. offered an alternative to optimization over model structures by constructing a Markov chain Monte Carlo routine to sample model structures from their posterior (4.21).30 The proposed sampler was a realization of the Metropolis-Hastings algorithm with a custom proposal distribution making minor modifications to the incumbent structure.
-In the case of the additive decompositions considered in that work, this step consisted of applying random atomic operations such as merging or splitting components of the existing decomposition.
-Despite the absolutely enormous number of possible additive decompositions, this MCMC routine was able to quickly locate promising structures, and averaging over the sampled structures for prediction resulted in superior optimization performance as well.
+Finally, GARDNER et al. offered an alternative to optimization over model structures by constructing a Markov chain Monte Carlo routine to sample model structures from their posterior (4.21).30 The proposed sampler was a realization of the Metropolis-Hastings algorithm with a custom proposal distribution making minor modifications to the incumbent structure.
+In the case of the additive decompositions considered in that work, this step consisted of applying random atomic operations such as merging or splitting components of the existing decompositions, this MCMC routine was able to quickly locate promising structures, and averaging over the sampled structures for prediction resulted in superior optimization performance as well.